We're proud PCA members so you can be sure all work carried out is the of the highest quality

 There are four stages of woodworm development, these are:

-Our professional surveyors will carry out a thorough inspection to assess the type of woodworm involved and any issues they are causing.
+Our professional surveyors will carry out a thorough inspection to identify the signs of woodworm and assess the type of woodworm involved.
 They will also determine if the infestation is active, check for associated problems such as wood rot or damp and if any timbers need replacing.

 Based on this detailed evaluation they will then recommend any appropriate woodworm treatment.
 These woodworm treatments all carry a 30 year guarantee making sure the issue doesn't return anytime soon.